 Best of all, it’s beginner-friendly, and no knitting or crochet experience is needed!
 (As a bonus, it works up surprisingly quickly.)

-You’ll learn the basics in this class, which will open up a new world of elegant stitches that can be created by using different kinds of overs/unders/arounds, twists, and scooping down into lower stitches.
+You’ll learn the basics in this two-session class, which will open up a new world of elegant stitches that can be created by using different kinds of overs/unders/arounds, twists, and scooping down into lower stitches.

 Instructor: Marnie Franklin